rajanil/fastStructure/README.md

 ## Running on test data

-A test simulated dataset is provided in `test/testdata.bed` with genotypes samples for 200 individuals at 500 SNP loci.
+A test simulated dataset is provided in `test/testdata.bed` with genotypes sampled for 200 individuals at 500 SNP loci.
 The output files in `test/` were generated as follows:

     $ python structure.py -K 3 --input=test/testdata --output=testoutput_simple --full --seed=100